pantaluna/pantaluna.github.io/README.md

 # ESP32 Starter Kit MJD
 ## Introduction
-Do you also want to create innovative IoT projects that use the ESP32 chip of Espressif?
+Do you also want to create innovative IoT projects that use the ESP32 chip, or ESP32-based modules, of Espressif?
 Well, I did and still do and I hope you do too.

 The objective of this Starter Kit is to accelerate the development of your IoT projects for ESP32 using ESP-IDF.